• Kracker Archive

 REASON FOR LOSS:

-It had been decided that 103 Squadron would not fly with an observer to conserve crew losses (some other squadrons continued with original 3 man crews).
+It had been decided that 103 Sqn would not fly with an observer to conserve crew losses.
+The normal crew complement for the Battle aircraft was a three (3) man crew.

-When the 3 aircraft from 103 squadron arrives above the village of La Chapelle at the French border, it is attacked by anti-aircraft fire from the column.
-Flying over the turn at the top of the Route de France at 17:15 hrs, close to the Ferme des Mouches, the first aircraft has already dropped its bombs on a tank column and takes avoiding action.
+When the three (3) aircraft from 103 Sqn arrived above the village of La Chapelle at the French border, they encountered heavy Flak from the column.
+Flying over the turn at the top of the Route de France at 17:15 hrs, close to the Ferme des Mouches, the first aircraft had already dropped its bombs on a tank column and was taking avoiding action.

-The two others turn North then right towards Curfô.
-As had the unfortunate crew of a 218 squadron Battle (P2183) flown by 22 year old, P/O. Frederick Sidney Bazalgette 70790 RAF from Cornwall, England (the two other crew evaded capture) shot down minutes before, Pilot Morton aimed at the end of the convoy on the ridge of Curfô as to block the truck convoy in the défilé.
+The other two turned north then right towards Curfô.
+218 Sqn Battle I P2183 was shot down minutes before Plt Off.
+Morton aimed at the end of the convoy on the ridge of Curfô in an attempt to block the truck convoy in the défilé.

-At a vertical angle with the main road along which it attempts to align, the last aircraft (P2193, PM-C), piloted by the New Zealander Morton, is ripped apart by flak.
-The pilot does not have time to aim, releases his bomb load before the plane crashes at Curfô between the main road and the angle with the local railway track, two hundred meters away from where 24 year old, Fl/Sgt Horner’s plane ( Battle I K9353 HA-J) just crashed (580159 RAF from Bicester, Oxfordshire, England - killed with all his crew).
-One of its bomb exploding when hitting the trunk of one of the big pine tree bordering the road to Bouillon.
+P2193 was ripped apart by Flak giving Plt Off.
+Morton no time to aim and release his bomb load before the plane crashed near Curfô between the main road and the angle with the local railway track, 200 meters away from where 218 Sqn Battle I K9353 had just crashed.
+One of its bomb exploded when it hit the trunk of one of the big pine tree bordering the road to Bouillon.

-The mission report drawn up by the only surviving crew confirms that “Battle P2193, hit by convoy flak, crashes in flames at 17:20 in fields close to the main road.
-To its side another crew manages to drop its 4 bombs on vehicles assembled in the village of Noirefontaine before it is also hit by flak.
+The mission report drawn up by the only surviving crew confirms that P2193, was hit by Flak and crashed in flames at 17:20 hrs in fields close to the main road.
+To its side another crew managed to drop its four (4) bombs on vehicles assembled in the village of Noirefontaine before it is also hit by Flak.

 Burial details:

 Compiled for Aircrew Remembered by Michel Beckers.
-Information from Mr Pierre Michiels of the Cercle d'Histoire de Bouillon.
+Thanks to Mr Pierre Michiels of the Cercle d'Histoire de Bouillon.
 Also to Mrs Margaret Ross, niece of gunner Alexander Ross, who sent the detailed information on Alex's life to Pierre, Mrs Sarah Morton, mother of pilot Edgar Morton, whose letter from 1964 Pierre recently found, detailing her son's life, Mr Eric Urbain, Mr David Fell 103 Squadron archivist and webmaster, for the 2 pictures of Morton and Ross.
+Reviewed, updated and video link added, thanks to Tom Bowen, added to the reorganised report (Jul 2025).

 We hope to work with Pierre in the future as he has carried out extensive research into losses in his area of Belgium.
-He is also preparing a webpage on the loss of Lancaster DS690 of 115 Squadron on the 13/14th July 1943.
-We also have a basic page on the loss of Sq/Ldr.
+He is also preparing a webpage on the loss of Lancaster DS690 of 115 Squadron on the 13th/14th July 1943.
+We also have a basic page on the loss of Sqn Ldr.
 Robert Baird.